lia-mason/AWSomeBuilder/README.md

 # AWSomeBuilder

-## Introduction
+## Overview

-This project creates the infrastructure required to host a single page serverless web application for the Springfield Car Share Initiative.
+The CloudFormation templates in this project create the infrastructure required to host a single page serverless web application for the Springfield Car Share Initiative.
+The project also contains a placeholder React web application.

 ## Architecture